 At a Glance

-- Tasks: Provide expert palliative care and support to patients and families.
+- Tasks: Provide expert palliative care and support to patients and their families.

-- Company: Join a leading healthcare provider dedicated to compassionate patient care.
+- Company: Join a leading healthcare provider dedicated to high-quality patient care in the UK.

-- Why this job: Make a real difference in patients' lives while working in a supportive team environment.
+- Why this job: Make a real difference in patients' lives while working in a collaborative and diverse team.

 - Qualifications: Must have GMC Specialist Registration and at least 1 year of experience in Haematology.